Double Bass Lessons | Bass Guitar Lessons | Aural Lessons, Theory Lessons, Composition Lessons, Jazz Improvisation Lessons, NCEA Music Tutoring

 This component addresses the students motivations for learning.
 They will develop a musical ear, be able to identify features of their favourite songs, and be able to then apply those features to their own playing.

-– How do you recieve and deliver musical instructions?
+– How do you receive and deliver musical instructions?

 This part looks at reading and writing musical notation; the system in which music is communicated from the writer to the reader on the page.